Comprehensive Insurance

 AARP and its affiliates are not insurers.
 Paid endorsement.
 The Hartford pays royalty fees to AARP for the use of its intellectual property.
 These fees are used for the general purposes of AARP.
 AARP membership is required for Program eligibility in most states.

 The AARP Auto Insurance Program from The Hartford is underwritten by Hartford Fire Insurance Company and its affiliates, One Hartford Plaza, Hartford, CT 06155.
 It is underwritten in AZ, MI and MN by Hartford Insurance Company of the Southeast; in CA, by Hartford Underwriters Insurance Company; in WA, by Hartford Casualty Insurance Company; in MA, by Trumbull Insurance Company; and in PA, by Nutmeg Insurance Company and Twin City Fire Insurance Company.
 The AARP Home Insurance Program from The Hartford is underwritten by Hartford Fire Insurance Company and its affiliates, One Hartford Plaza, Hartford, CT 06155.
 It is underwritten in AZ, MI and MN by Hartford Insurance Company of the Southeast; in CA by Property and Casualty Insurance Company of Hartford; in WA, by Trumbull Insurance Company; in MA, by Trumbull Insurance Company, Sentinel Insurance Company, Hartford Insurance Company of the Midwest, and Hartford Accident and Indemnity Company; and in PA, by Nutmeg Insurance Company.
-Home product is not available in all areas, including the state of FL.
+The Hartford does not write new Home business in all areas, including the states of CA and FL.
 Savings, benefits and coverages may vary and some applicants may not qualify.
 The Program is currently unavailable in Canada and U.S. Territories or possessions.

 1 In Texas, the Auto Program is underwritten by Redpoint County Mutual Insurance Company through Hartford of the Southeast General Agency, Inc. Hartford Fire Insurance Company and its affiliates are not financially responsible for insurance products underwritten and issued by Redpoint County Mutual Insurance Company.
 The Home Program is underwritten by Hartford Insurance Company of the Southeast.